akabanov/sneaky_bird_apps_template/readme.md

 # New Flutter project template

-This is a template for a new Flutter project with the instructions on how to set up common integrations.
+This is a template for new Flutter applications for https://sneakybird.app applications.

+It has set up scripts and the instructions on how to set up common integrations.

 I'm crafting this project for personal use with two objectives in mind: